-Prior to European settlement in the 1790s, the area now known as Seven Hills was originally settled and occupied for hundreds, if not thousands, of years by indigenous people who most probably would have identified with the Warmuli and Toogagal clans, of the Darug tribe.
+Before European settlement in the 1790s, Seven Hills was originally settled and occupied by indigenous people who most likely belonged to the Warmuli and Toogagal clans of the Darug tribe.

 As early as April 1788, the vicinity of Seven Hills was possibly visited by Arthur Phillip.
 More certainly, it was visited by Watkin Tench in June 1789.
 John Redmond, a former marine soldier, was given the first land grant by the colonial administration in May 1793.
 He was granted 60 acres of land (24 ha) adjacent to a track which later became Station Road.

 More than 13 further grants were made in this area before 1800.
 In 1795, Matthew Pearce was granted 160 acres (65 ha)) of land.
 He named the area after Kings Langley in Hertfordshire, England, where he was said to have been born.
 From about 1800, the area of the land granted to Pearce and bounded by the present Old Windsor Road, Seven Hills Road, Chapel Lane, and Toongabbie Creek became known as Seven Hills.
 This naming was reportedly due to his farm being situated near the seventh hill along the road from Parramatta.
 Seven Hills encompassed a much larger area as late as the 1900s.

 By 1917, Australia was confronting the problem of providing suitable employment for World War I veterans.
 The government acquired a farm to aid able-bodied, disabled, and limbless veterans make an adequate living for themselves and their families through poultry farming.
 From the 1940s, the farm was the site of research into poultry husbandry leading to significant improvements in the efficiency of poultry farming both in Australia and overseas.